Exeter Central railway station: History

 The original station had just a single platform with two tracks which were covered by a large train shed.
 A second platform and train shed was added in 1874 and two sidings were laid to give a total of four tracks between the platforms.
 The LSWR became a part of the Southern Railway (SR) in 1923 and two years later the eastbound platform was lengthened from 600 ft to 1210 ft, taking it beyond the New North Road bridge at the east end of the station.
 A fire damaged the original wooden buildings on the westbound platform in 1927 and work on rebuilding the station started in 1931.
 The train sheds were demolished and new brick buildings were officially opened on 1 July 1933 when the station was renamed Exeter Central.
 At this time there were four platform tracks – east-facing terminal platforms 1 and 4 and through platforms 2 and 3 – and two additional through lines in the centre of the station.

 On 1 January 1948 the SR was nationalised to become the Southern Region of British Railways but in 1963 the Southern Region lines west of were transferred to the Western Region and by 1967 services from London Waterloo were reduced with very few running beyond Exeter St Davids.
 The entrance at the east end of the station from New North Road was closed in 1966.
 Goods yards had been provided on the north side of the line, both behind the eastbound platform and also on the other side of the Queen Street bridge.
 General goods traffic was withdrawn on 4 December 1967 but cement traffic continued until January 1980.
 The eastbound through line (the 'up through') was taken out of use on 9 November 1969, as was the 'down through' on 13 October 1984.

-On 2 July 1984 the entrance from New North Road was reopened, and later a new ramped footbridge was installed to give direct access from there to the east end of both platforms.
-Sectorisation in the 1980s saw Exeter Central become the most westerly station managed by Network SouthEast but it was later transferred to Regional Railways sector which operated the services to Exmouth.
-Privatisation therefore saw it pass to Wales & West and then Wessex Trains.
+The entrance from New North Road was reopened on 2 July 1984, and later a new ramped footbridge was installed to give direct access from there to the east end of both platforms.
+The ticket office was moved into a smaller space while the original ticket office was rented out as a commercial space until 2012 when the original ticket office was reopened.
+New ticket gates were installed at the same time and the waiting rooms improved and the street outside the main entrance on Queen Street redeveloped.
+A further redevelopment was completed in 2026.
+This included moving the ticket gates and customer assistance area into a newly enlarged concourse space near the ticket office to allow more gates than had been possible in the previous location in the passageway to the footbridge.

+The station buildings, including the footbridge, were awarded Grade II listed status by Historic England on 24 July 2026.